Ready to explore Vernooy Kill State Forest? Here's everything you need to know before you go!

 Vernooy Kill State Forest offers 3,686 acres of pristine wilderness in New York's Catskill region, providing an excellent escape for hikers seeking both adventure and tranquility.
 This hidden gem delivers a genuine backcountry experience without the crowds found at more popular Catskill destinations.

-The forest's well-maintained trail network accommodates hikers of all skill levels, from beginners looking for their first taste of the mountains to experienced outdoor enthusiasts seeking a solid workout.
+The forest's trail network accommodates hikers of all skill levels.
 As you navigate these paths, you'll be surrounded by the authentic sounds of the wilderness—rustling leaves underfoot, songbirds calling from the canopy above, and the gentle murmur of streams winding through the landscape.

 Trail Highlights

-The crown jewel of Vernooy Kill State Forest is the Vernooy Falls Trail, a moderate 3.5-mile round trip hike that leads to the forest's spectacular waterfall.
+The crown jewel of Vernooy Kill State Forest is the Vernooy Falls Trail, a moderate hike of approximately 8 km that leads to the forest's spectacular waterfall.
 This trail provides an ideal introduction to Catskill hiking, offering enough challenge to feel rewarding while remaining accessible to most fitness levels.
 The path winds through mixed hardwood forests, crossing several small streams before reaching the main attraction.

 Vernooy Falls itself is a picturesque cascade that tumbles over rocky ledges, creating a perfect backdrop for lunch breaks or quiet reflection.
 The area around the falls provides natural seating on smooth boulders, making it an excellent spot for photography or simply enjoying the hypnotic sound of falling water.
-Plan on 3 to 4 hours for the complete experience, allowing time to fully appreciate both the journey and the destination.
+Plan on approximately 2.5 hours for the complete experience, allowing time to fully appreciate both the journey and the destination.

 The trail gains approximately 213 meters in elevation, providing hikers with a satisfying climb without being overly strenuous.
 The ascent is gradual for most of the route, with steeper sections near the falls that add excitement to the final approach.